No results were found...

 5. Offer a reward

-If at first you don’t succeed, offer them a better incentive.
-A study found that people who got a $10 voucher were 11% happier than those who didn’t.
-Coupons and special offers are good for oxytocin levels!
-So, if your brand loyal customers are not responding to your email surveys, offer them something like a coupon to entice them to change their mind.
+Coupons and special offers make people feel better!
+So, if your brand-loyal customers are not responding to your email surveys, offer them a coupon to entice them to change their minds.

 A reward not only invites customers to complete the survey.
 It also says “thank you” and offers them an incentive to strengthen their brand loyalty.